Sebelino/nixos-config/environments/t14s/README.md

 Anki -> Tools -> Preferences -> Appearance -> Theme = Dark.

+Chromium note: If you running Chromium with Wayland support, you might notice that some keybindings for Youtube no longer work with Solemak.
+Or rather, you have to switch to a new set of keybindings:

+* Pause: Instead of Space (Comma), use K
+* Decrease playback speed: Instead of Shift + Comma (Space + <), use Shift + Space (Space + Comma)
+* Increase playback speed: Instead of Shift + Period (Space + P), use Shift + Ä (Space + Period)

 # ISO building

 I have created my custom Arch Linux ISO using `archiso`, which I call